taplists/openDraught/openDraught-1.3-standalone/readme.txt

 ◘◘◘◘

-Once Node is installed > double click openDraught to launch openDraught which will automatically launch a browser window with your taplist in it
+Once Node is installed > double click openDraught_SETUP to install openDraught which will install and give you the option to run openDraught automatically when the computer boots up.

 ◘◘◘◘